Credit Card Processing With No Monthly Fee: Is It Worth It for a Small Business?

 What Is a Monthly Fee for Credit Card Processing?

-When a processor charges a monthly fee, they’re not taking a cut from your profits.
-Instead, they make money from subscription fees, so they don’t need to dig into the money from each transaction.
-This pricing model is also more predictable.
+When a processor charges a monthly fee, they’re not taking a percentage from your profits.
+Instead, they make money from subscription fees.
+This pricing model can also be seen as more predictable.

 What Are the Other Credit Card Processing Pricing Structures?